perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # What does a Ke$ha song and this exploit have in common?
 A good hook

-Because we are given the libc that is running on the server, we know where the `__free_hook` is within it, i.e. we know what offset it's at from the base of libc.
-But we don't know what address the base of libc will be while our program is executing because of [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+Because we are given the libc that is running on the server, we know we know the offset of the free hook from the base of libc.
+But we don't know what address the libc base address will be during execution because of [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
 So we need to leak an address in libc.

 Luckily we can find libc by overwriting the lyrics pointers in a song struct.
 When we call `play_song` for that song, if the lyrics pointer is not null it will print out whatever it's pointing at.
 If we point it at the GOT, it will point out an address in libc.
 We know where the GOT because it's at a fixed address as the binary doesn't have PIE enabled, and the GOT contains function pointers to libc.
 All we need to get is any address in libc to figure out the base address.